MaxGruebmeyer/gross-pitaevskii-solver/README.md

 - Currently the program always uses a normalized $1$-Vector as a starting point, which could be drawn from a distribution instead, analyzing how the methods react to different starting vectors.
-- Instead of using $\beta = 10^{-1}, 10^0, 10^1, ...$ for the nonlinearity parameter
-these could be drawn from a distribution to get more insights about convergence behaviour for different nonlinearities